jinkallu/mynotes/Intelligence/README.md

 - Form identities through averaging and tagging
 - Link sensory vectors to form identity composites
 - Auto-discover categories and abstractions via clustering
+- Solve minimal toy-problem: The initial validation will focus on a 'kitchen table' environment.
+The agent will be tasked with learning the identities of 3-5 objects (e.g., cup, apple, plate) from vision and sound (e.g., the sound of a cup being set down), learning the physical dynamics of pushing them, and correctly responding to linguistic queries like 'push the red object left of the plate'.

 ### Phase 3: Simulation Layer
 - Annotate basic 3D scenes